If you’re here looking for an answer to the question ‘how far did I run?’, then you’re in the right place!

 You obviously can’t drive on sidewalks or trails that leave the roadside, so if that’s where you want to run you’ll have to consider another method mentioned in this article.
 Can you believe I even need to say that??
 But I do.

-Create Fun and Challenging Routes
+How to Create Fun and Challenging Routes

 Now that you know all the options out there to track your running stats, let’s focus on the ways you can create fun and challenging routes to push yourself further to reach your personal goals.